 What applications are referred to DRP?

-Council and the ADG encourage pre-development application discussions, including early input by a DRP for applications captured under SEPP 65 or clause 7.18 of WLEP2009 Design excellence in Wollongong City Centre and at key sites.
+Council and the ADG encourage pre-development application discussions, including early input by a DRP for applications captured under SEPP 65, clause 7.18 of WLEP2009 Design excellence in Wollongong City Centre and at key sites or boarding houses as per post-lodgement.
 Early panel advice on a schematic proposal can allow applicants to address issues early on, saving time later in the application process.

 - Development applications that require assessment under SEPP65.